Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

     print(f"Test Error: \n Accuracy: {(100*correct):>0.1f}, Avg loss: {test_loss:>8f}")
 ```

-Now can we begin the train process, defining five rounds of epochs, and using test to assess the accuracy of the network after each epoch is trained:
+Now can we use the train function to begin the train process for several epochs and then use test function to assess the accuracy of the network at the end of each epoch:

 ```python